mohitpai/journey-optimizer.en/help/using/content-management/fragments.md

 * Use them as many times as needed in your content.
 See [Add visual fragments](../email/use-visual-fragments.md) and [Leverage expression fragments](../personalization/use-expression-fragments.md)

+In addition, you can leverage Journey Optimizer **Content REST API** to manage content fragments.
+For more on this, refer to the [Journey Optimizer APIs documentation](https://developer.adobe.com/journey-optimizer-apis/references/content/){target="_blank"}.

 ## Before starting {#fragment-prerequisites}

 To create, edit, and archive fragments, you must have the **[!DNL Manage Library Items]** permission included in the **[!DNL Content Library Manager]** product profile.
 [Learn more](../administration/ootb-product-profiles.md#content-library-manager)